The Great Wall of China dates back to the 7th Century BC, but just this year, China completed the world's longest sea bridge.

 And what is the Internet but a modern Silk Road, serving as a conduit for commercial and cultural exchange around the globe?
 Viewed in that context, China's role as the world's largest exporter (and second largest importer) seems natural and its growing economic and technological influence inevitable.

 Over the last three decades, China's economy and position on the world stage has undergone a massive transformation, spurred by landmark policy reforms in 1978 that began to reverse the country's long-standing economic isolation.

-Now, China's economy is the second-largest in the world and one of the fastest-growing, despite a recent slowdown in the pace of that growth.
+Now, China's economy is the second-largest in the world and one of the fastest-growing,

 And yet China's relationship with the world continues to be muddled by the complex interplay of its historical sensitivities, communist political ideologies and capitalist economic ambitions.